SSI in Forex Trading - Everything You Need to Know

 For example, by analysing any false breakout of a support or a resistance level, we will almost always notice a cluster of stop orders that were executed by this very breakout.
 If we take a look at this using technical analysis, this is a false breakout, but if we take into account market sentiment, it is stop hunting.

-As a result, we can safely assume that the use of SSI in trading is quite justified.
+As a result, we can safely assume that the use of SSI in trading is well-grounded.
 The quality of the SSI source might be questioned, but this is a topic for another day.

 So, does the market play directly against the crowd?